sabihdordab/simple-toolbox/README.md

 # CS50 Web Programming Final Project

 ## About Project:
 I have created a toolbox which has collected several apps , the toolbox has Time tools , Date tools and Notepad.
-User can register/login and use toolbox.
+User can register and login and use toolbox.
 ### Notepad App :
-The user can write/edit/delete her/his notes in it , To writing notes can use **Markdown**
+The user can write,edit and delete her/his notes in it.To writing notes can use **Markdown**
 #### Whats Markdown?
 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 [github markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 ### Time Tools App :
 Time tools app Includes a stop watch to record time , used to time races.
-Time tools app can develope to be more useful such as countdown timer and show time zones.
+Time tools app can develope to become more useful such as countdown timer and show time zones.
 ### Date Tools App :
 Date tools have two features:
 #### 1.Date Converter :